masoumezabihi/data_engineering_capstone_project/deploy_production_code/Readme.md

 > ⚠️ The **data extraction** step—retrieving data from the OpenFDA API—is not included in this repository.

-Raw JSON files were collected from the OpenFDA public API in a separate step (via manual download or external script) and uploaded to **Azure Blob Storage**, which serves as the raw data layer for this pipeline.
+Raw JSON files were collected from the OpenFDA public API in a separate step (via script) and uploaded to **Azure Blob Storage**, which serves as the raw data layer for this pipeline.

 This project focuses on the core **ELT pipeline**, which includes:
 - **Loading** raw JSON files from Blob Storage,